-- States will Collect Sales Tax from Out-of-State Companies Without Physical Presence Under Groundbreaking Supreme Court Decision, September 2018 Finance, Real Estate & Bankruptcy Law News, June 26, 2018
+- States will Collect Sales Tax from Out-of-State Companies Without Physical Presence Under Groundbreaking Supreme Court Decision, Michigan Association of Certified Public Accountants (MICPA), June 26, 2018

 - New Federal Tax Bill Includes Helpful Provisions for Farmers, Especially Those Marketing Through Cooperatives, January 2018 Agricultural Law News, February 14, 2018